alexander-pick/MKMTool/README.md

 # Welcome to MKMTool 0.8

 **IF YOU ARE UPDATING FROM A VERSION OLDER THAN:
-+ 1.12.2020: delete mkminventory.csv file in your bin folder before starting MKMTool, cardmarket had some mistakes in the database (it will be recreated)
++ 1.12.2020: delete mkminventory.csv file in your bin folder before starting MKMTool (it will be recreated)
 + 0.8.0: do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file.
-See [Installation and starting off](#Installation-and-starting-off) for details as well as the new [Settings](#Settings) documentation.
-Also, delete "mkmtool.sqlite" file in your bin folder (don't worry, it will be created automatically anew once needed).**
+See [Installation and starting off](#Installation-and-starting-off) for details as well as the new [Settings](#Settings) documentation.**

 ## Latest changes
-**Version 0.8.0.0, 30.11.2020**
+**Version 0.8.0.0, 8.12.2020**

 New/improved features:
 + MKM now limits the maximum number of API requests per minute to 600.
 MKMTool will now automatically wait before sending next request if the limit is reached.